-It was my go to destination for PHP libraries as I had a early dislike for PEAR (for no real reason) and there was no real alternative (except maybe SF).
+It was my go to destination for PHP libraries as I had a early dislike for PEAR (for no real reason actually) and there was no real alternative (except maybe SourceForge??).
 I even “contributed” a shitty class (SOCKS5 Client) in 2008 (did a modernization on GitHub), but even though PHPclasses was in my bookmarks (and I occasionally stumbled on it via Google) it was always very annoying to use:

 - forced registration to view source code

 - some great talented developers, but also a lot of low quality “libraries” (usually mixed up with hardcoded HTML)

 - nothing against advertisement, but the placement combined with the “layout” did not make it fun to browse

 - shitty layout was shitty back then (even then it felt like from the 80s), the recent relaunch still feels like from the 80s, but with more graphics